Autobiography of a Gardener

 Disclaimer: please take any advice and information you read here as one man’s perspective, not the final word.
 I write about what I like (or don’t like) based on my own experience and research, but I’m by no means king of the world, and would never have you believe I was.

-About the site: I’ve been a web and graphic designer, professionally and in my spare time, for over 10 years now.
+I’ve been a web and graphic designer, professionally and in my spare time, for over 10 years now.
 In building this site and Oakleaf Green’s site, I’ve attempted to push the limits of my imagination, creative and technical capacity.
 I hope you’ll enjoy them and, of course, recommend them to others.